 -

-Betinna Pedemonte, PhD - Full Specialist in Math Education
+Bettina Pedemonte, PhD - Full Specialist in Math Education

 - Dr. Bettina Pedemonte is a specialist in math education with extensive experience in teaching the full math curriculum from elementary school to college level.
 Her research interests are to design science-based assessment tools and to implement intervention programs in math for children with learning differences.
 At UCSF, she led a multidisciplinary team to design the UCSF Dyscalculia Subtyping Battery (DSB), with the goals of refining the diagnoses of dyscalculia and providing individualized recommendations tailored to children’s cognitive profiles.
 Dr. Pedemonte holds a PhD in Pure Math from Genoa University (Italy) and a second PhD in Math Education from Grenoble University (France).